 esophageal varicies, bleeding ulcers, perform esophageal dilatation,

-esophagealmonometry, 24-hour Ph studies, perform polypectomies, be able
+manometry, 24-hour Ph studies, perform polypectomies, be able to use

-to use electric cautery as well as heater probe and YAG Laser for
+electric cautery as well as heater probe and YAG Laser for ablation of

 4. Practice-Based Learning and improvement